mflova/mflova-coding-guidelines/python/speed_up/vectorizarion_and_numba.md

 Be aware that when working with CUDA, you can only do a reduced number of things.
 For example, you cannot build a list.
 You have to think from the point of view of C and arrays.

+In addition, it is recommended that every single constant defined inside the function, that it is properly casted with `numba.float64` or whatever format.
+This saves plenty of lines of code where static casts are done.

 #### @vectorize with target cuda
 Important note: Check that cuda is properly set up in the computer